lumarama/foreachi/src/aws/serverless-websockets.md

 title: Serverless Websockets
 permalink: /aws/serverless-websockets
 ---
-# Using AWS Lambda to Handle Websocket Connections
+# Using Lambda and DynamoDB to Handle Websocket Connections

-## Configuring Lambda Function
+## Lambda Function as Websocket Handler

 AWS provides ability to handle websocket connections using serverless services only: Lambda functions and API Gateway.
 Most likely you will also need DynamoDB, though this isn't strictly required.